ratnakar-asara/FabricJavaSample/README.md

 cd ~
 git clone https://github.com/hyperledger/fabric-sdk-java.git
 cd fabric-sdk-java
-GOPATH=$PWD/src/test/fixture
 mvn install -DskipTests
 ```

 We have just generated the **fabric-java-sdk-1.0-SNAPSHOT.jar**
 **NOTE**: This is a short-term step until we have maven repository.

-Step 2:  Clone the repository to create a network
+Step 2:  Clone the repository to create a fabric
 ```
 cd ~
 git clone https://github.com/ratnakar-asara/FabricJavaSample.git